IBM/power-up/docs/OPCG_running_OPCG.rst

     lines to your .bashrc file.
 It is recommended that you allow this.
     These lines can be removed using the "tear-down" script.

+#.
+If introspection is enabled then follow the instructions in
+   `Building Necessary Config Files <OPCG_build_introspection.rst#building-necessary-config-files>`_ to set the 'IS_BUILDROOT_CONFIG' and 'IS_KERNEL_CONFIG' environment variables.
 #. copy your config.yml file to the ~/cluster-genesis directory (see
    section `4 <#anchor-4>`__ `Creating the config.yml
    File <#anchor-4>`__ for how to create the config.yml file)